Discover Beautiful Abstract Art

-We want to introduce you to Vancouver, BC abstract artist Beth W. Stewart.
-Check out the interview below to get to know Beth and see more of her artwork.
+We want to introduce you to Beth W. Stewart, an abstract artist based in Vancouver, BC.
+Scroll down to read our interview with Beth and see more of her artwork.

 Abstract expressionist.